Olivier-Boudeville-EDF/erlhdf5/README.md

 	  (2,0): 0, 0, 0, 0
 ```

-(note that here the writing is too short to fill the target dataspace - this should never be attempted)
+(note that here the writing is too short to fill the target dataspace - this should never be attempted with `h5dwrite/2`; a target dataspace and `h5dwrite/3` should be used for that)